trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.5.4: Stop repeated attempts to summon.
+Added an option to show info in chat log less often.
 - v 2.5.3: Updated for 10.0.5.
 - v 2.5.2: Updated for 10.0.2.
 Better handling of faction pets.
 - v 2.5.1: Updated for 10.0.
 Fixed pet lock in.
 Won't summon purchased pets so often.